Merculous/Bundle-Creation/README.md

 planetbeing https://twitter.com/planetbeing - xpwn

-iH8sn0w https://twitter.com/iH8sn0w - iBoot32Patcher, kernel patches
+iH8sn0w https://twitter.com/iH8sn0w - iBoot32Patcher, kernel patches, sn0wbreeze

 And everyone else who's contributed information about doing this kind of work.
 You all are amazing people.
 If you know if contributed in making this work public, thank you!